Yari Montella: 2016

-Montella made his debut in motorcycle racing at age 16, riding for Sic58 Squadra Corse in the 2016 FIM CEV Moto3 Junior World Championship, partnered by Tony Arbolino.
-Montella finished in the points three times during the season, his highest finish being a 7th place in the last round of Valencia.
+Montella made his debut in motorcycle racing at the age of 16, riding for Sic58 Squadra Corse in the 2016 FIM CEV Moto3 Junior World Championship, partnered by Tony Arbolino.
+Montella finished in the points three times during the season, his highest finish being a seventh place in the last round of Valencia.
 His teammate, Arbolino, won a race, and was second in another.

 2017

 In 2017, Montella stayed with Sic58 Squadra Corse for the 2017 season, but was partnered by Mattia Casadei.
-Montella did better than in his first season, finishing in the points five times, his season's best finish a 5th place in Estoril.
+Montella did better than in his first season, finishing in the points five times, his season's best finish a fifth place in Estoril.

 2018

 Once again, for the 2018 season, Montella stayed with Sic58 Squadra Corse, this time partnered by Bruno Ieraci.
 Montella finished in the points six times throughout the season, ending with a career high 34 points, 17th in the standings.